AI-SysBio/RA-drug-discovery/README.md

 ## Key driver analysis
 We use mergeomics src/KDA.
 You need:
 Some network for your analysis.
 We used the GIANT network, downloaded at https://giant-v2.princeton.edu/download/.
-- run the script kda.py
+- Run the script kda.py

 ## Experimental validation
 In our article we focused on Synovial fibroblast and detected FOSL1, THBS1 and CFH as potential novel key regulators.